hannesdatta/course-odcm/content/_index.md

 - Gain practical experience using Python, MySQL, MongoDB and Amazon Web Services (AWS)
 - Enable you to draft, execute, monitor and audit online data collections, that you can use to kickstart your own academic or commercial projects<!-- cronjobs-->
 - Document and archive your data, and make them available for public (re)use
-- Critically evaluate your own contribution and the contribution of team members
+- Track and share your own progress, and critically evaluate your own contribution and the contribution of team members to group projects

 ## Grading